 Authoritative research requires powerful data.

-Evaluate your hypotheses with information about every US establishment – including: parent company, location, industry classifications, number of jobs and estimated annual sales.
-Our databases uniquely offer information about non-profits, sole-proprietorships, government entities and farms, along with for-profit businesses.
+Evaluate your hypotheses with information about every US establishment – including: parent company, location, industry classifications, and number of jobs.
+Our database uniquely offers microdata for non-profits, sole-proprietorships, government entities and farms, along with for-profit businesses.
 Researchers at institutions across the US and around the world rely on our data for working papers and publication.

 Understand how Your Economy compares to other frequently cited sources of economic data.

-Separately, we also have Market Cap, Total Liabilities, Cash and Cash Equivalents, EV to Sales and Annual Sales Revenues from SEC filings reported from 2003 to the most recent year, in a separate file that can be linked by our record’s unique ID values.
+Separately, we also have Market Cap, Total Liabilities, Cash and Cash Equivalents, EV to Sales and Annual Sales Revenues from SEC filings in a separate file that can be linked by our record’s unique ID values.

 Contact us to discuss your research needs.